pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-angular-components/index.md

 1. Clone the GitHub repository located [here](https://github.com/sean1588/angular-static-site-pulumi).
 1. Run `npm install` to install the website’s node dependencies.
-1. Run `npm build` to generate the static website files and place them in a directory called **dist**.
+1. Run `npm run build` to generate the static website files and place them in a directory called `dist`.
 We will reference this directory when we configure Pulumi to deploy the site.

 ## Deploy the Site with Pulumi

 You’re now ready to set up Pulumi to deploy the site to AWS.

-1. Create a directory named **pulumi** in the root of the project directory and then navigate to it with this command:
+1. Create a directory named `pulumi` in the root of the project directory and then navigate to it with this command:

     ```bash
     mkdir pulumi && cd pulumi

     ```

-1. You’re now in the **pulumi** directory.
+1. You’re now in the `pulumi` directory.
 Generate a Pulumi project file and create a Pulumi.yaml file with this command:

     ```bash
     pulumi new aws-yaml